 Kumail tells Emily that he is uncertain about seeing a future with her, thus ending their relationship.
 But when Emily is beset with a mystery illness, it forces Kumail to navigate the medical crisis with her parents, Beth and Terry (a brilliant Holly Hunter and a funny Ray Romano) who he's never met.
 An emotional tug-of-war begins to develop in Kumail for his family and his heart, Emily.
 Director Michael Showalter (Hello, My Name is Doris) gives this romantic comedy depth and direction.
 Showing us real people, in real situations and how they overcome them together through life.

 This film will send you laughing and crying all at the same time.
 A dynamic movie with an enormous heart, The Big Sick is one of the best films to hit theaters this year.
 Kumail and Kazan are stellar, while Hunter, Romano, Anupam Kher, Zenobia Shroff and Adeel Akhtar all solely standout in their performances well.
 The dialog is crisp, while tapping into your inner heart.
-For all of this, The Big Sick receives 5 out of 5 stars from me.
-I loved this movie and you will too.
+I loved The Big Sick and you will too.

 The Big Sick is rated R (Restricted).
 For language including some sexual references.

 Wonder Woman is fierce, colorful and full of heart.
 It’s a complete 180° for the DCEU (Extended Universe) and probably one of the best superhero films to-date.